8fold/content-8fold.handbook/operations/divisions/content.md

 title: Divisions
 ---

-I'd like to introduce myself.
+I'd like to introduce myself, I'm 8fold.

 I'm here to disrupt the status quo of business organizations and operations.